CrashCash/FlashAirScripts/README.md

 * **APPSSID** and **APPNETWORKKEY** are the name and password of your wireless network.
 The card only does 2.4GHz, so it won't show up on a 5GHz system.
-  It also doesn't tolerate blanks or non-ASCII characters in the network name (even though they're legal)
+  It also doesn't tolerate blanks or non-ASCII characters in the network name
+  - even though they're legal.
+Note that APPNETWORKKEY becomes a row of asterisks after the first time the card connects successfully to the network.

-* Copy **CID** and **VERSION** from your old CONFIG file
+* Copy the values of **CID** and **VERSION** from your old CONFIG file

 Unmount the card and remove it from the reader.
 When you put it back in, it should appear on the network, and you should see it from your router.
-Try sdls to see if it communicates without errors.
+Try "sdls" to see if it communicates without errors.